 Using PowerShell Commands

-Alternatively, administrators who prefer command-line interfaces or need to automate the conversion process can use PowerShell commands to convert a distribution group to a shared mailbox.
+Administrators who prefer command-line interfaces or need to automate the conversion process can use PowerShell to convert a distribution group to a shared mailbox.
+Note that this process also requires deleting the distribution group first.